Francis I of France: Religious policies

-Divisions in Christianity in Western Europe during Francis' reign created lasting international rifts.
+Divisions in Christianity in Western Europe during Francis's reign created lasting international rifts.
 Martin Luther's preaching and writing sparked the Protestant Reformation, which spread through much of Europe, including France.

-Initially Francis was relatively tolerant of the new movement, despite burning several heretics at the Place Maubert in 1523.
+Initially, Francis was relatively tolerant of the new movement, despite burning several heretics at the Place Maubert in 1523.
 He was influenced by his beloved sister Marguerite de Navarre, who was genuinely attracted by Luther's theology.
 Francis even considered it politically useful, as it caused many German princes to turn against his enemy Charles V.

-Francis' attitude towards Protestantism changed for the worse following the "Affair of the Placards", on the night of 17 October 1534, in which notices appeared on the streets of Paris and other major cities denouncing the Catholic mass.
+Francis's attitude towards Protestantism changed for the worse following the "Affair of the Placards", on the night of 17 October 1534, in which notices appeared on the streets of Paris and other major cities denouncing the Catholic mass.
 The most fervent Catholics were outraged by the notice's allegations.
 Francis himself came to view the movement as a plot against him and began to persecute its followers.
 Protestants were jailed and executed.
 In some areas, whole villages were destroyed.
 In Paris, after 1540, Francis had heretics such as Étienne Dolet tortured and burned.
-Printing was censored and leading Protestant reformers such as John Calvin were forced into exile.
+Printing was censored and leading Protestant Reformers such as John Calvin were forced into exile.
 The persecutions soon numbered thousands of dead and tens of thousands of homeless.

-Persecutions against Protestants were codified in the Edict of Fontainebleau (1540) issued by Francis.
-Major acts of violence continued, as when Francis ordered the execution of one of the historical pre-Lutheran groups, the Waldensians, at the Massacre of Mérindol in 1545.
+Persecutions against Protestants were codified in the Edict of Fontainebleau issued by Francis.
+Major acts of violence continued, as when Francis ordered the extirpation of one of the historical pre-Lutheran groups, the Waldensians, at the Massacre of Mérindol in 1545.

 Death

 Francis died at the Château de Rambouillet on 31 March 1547, on his son and successor's 28th birthday.
 It is said that "he died complaining about the weight of a crown that he had first perceived as a gift from God".
 He was interred with his first wife, Claude, Duchess of Brittany, in Saint Denis Basilica.
 He was succeeded by his son, Henry II.

-Francis' tomb and that of his wife and mother, along with the tombs of other French kings and members of the royal family, were desecrated on 20 October 1793 during the Reign of Terror at the height of the French Revolution.
+Francis's tomb and that of his wife and mother, along with the tombs of other French kings and members of the royal family, were desecrated on 20 October 1793 during the Reign of Terror at the height of the French Revolution.